 Whether you're looking to upgrade components or go all-in on one of the best mountain bikes, our expert riding teams have tested the best-of-the-best in the mountain bike world.
 From the top mountain bike tires and the best mountain bike wheels to the best pedals on the market – both flat pedals and clipless – our comprehensive reviews will help you find the best components for your next build.

-Editor's Note: We updated our mountain bike handlebar review on November 10th, 2023, to ensure our specs and availability.
+Editor's Note: We updated our mountain bike handlebar review on July 18th, 2024, to add some comparisons and update availability.

 It isn't often that our testers bolt a new handlebar to their bike and immediately feel comfortable, but the Deity Speedway Carbon proved to be a step above the rest.
 This bar topped the charts in our tests with modern geometry, design characteristics, and visual appearance, all with a lightweight but durable feel.
 We found it hard to find flaws with this high-performance handlebar.
 The beefy 35mm clamp size combined with a uni-directional carbon layup and 810mm width gives it excellent control and precise handling in all situations.
 Not only is the Speedway Carbon precise, but it's also quite comfortable.
 Fortunately, Deity has also engineered the bar to provide some forgiveness and vibration dampening without sacrificing anything in the control department.
 It has a 9mm backsweep 5mm upsweep, and only comes in a 35mm clamp, 30mm rise, and 810mm width.
 The Speedway comes in matte black carbon with nine logo color options to suit your preferences or match other Deity components.